Rhythmic movements make a big difference for anxiety and attention

 He had an IEP that would be transferring to our school district from his transitional conference from preschool in August.
 His school psycho-educational evaluation report, speech and language evaluation, occupational therapy reports and social history included two concussions, staples to his head, severe burn on an arm and a fractured arm.
 He stayed in the hospital for several hours at times for observations after his concussions.

-I spent a week with Braxton just helping learn to feel safe in the kindergarten environment.
+I spent a week with Braxton just helping him learn to feel safe in the kindergarten environment.
 I encouraged him to ask for help when he didn’t understand what the teacher wanted him to do, instead of having a meltdown or behavioral outburst.
 I met with him a couple of times socially before school started to develop a trusting relationship with him.
 An updated home sensory evaluation was performed to get a picture of the home environment.

 Once school started, I had several meetings with the mother and asked permission to perform rhythmical movements and Brain Tune Up exercises [both from the Brain and Sensory Foundations First Level course] with Braxton.
 There was no resistance.
 He had trouble with head movements during the rhythmical movement exercises.